Giskard-AI/giskard-hub/script-docs/hub/sdk/scans.rst

     model_id = os.getenv("GISKARD_HUB_MODEL_ID")  # or use agent.id

-We can now launch the security scan:
+We can now launch the scan:

 .. code-block:: python